RohanShrivastava08/Hashnode-Blogs/cm9oh707s000a09l28shvcdxm.md

 ---

-## Mistakes Happen — That’s How We Grow 💡
+## Mistakes Happen: That’s How We Grow 💡

 Look, we’re all human.
 We’re devs juggling 100 things, switching between files, trying to ship features and squash bugs at the same time.

 Sometimes, mistakes happen.

-What matters is that we learn, fix, and share — so the next person can avoid the same pitfall.
+What matters is that we learn, fix, and share so the next person can avoid the same pitfall.

 I’m sharing this not because I’m proud of what happened… but because I’m proud I fixed it, learned from it, and came out a better developer.

-If you’ve ever messed up and felt like it was the end of the world — trust me, it’s not.
+If you’ve ever messed up and felt like it was the end of the world trust me, it’s not.
 You got this.

 ---